56006966/GutenbergLibrary/README.md

 ## IV.
 User Stories
 -----------------

-1. As a Developer, I want/need a floating navigation bar, so that when clicked on, it displays the About, Frequently Downloaded, Main Categories, Reading Lists, and Search Options tabs
+1. As a Developer, I want/need a floating navigation bar, so that when clicked on, it displays the About, Frequently Downloaded, master Categories, Reading Lists, and Search Options tabs

 2. As a Customer, I want/need dark mode and text scalability, so that it incorporates accessibility features so that text size can change, be read aloud, and at a minimum include a dark mode.